 And the angel answered and said to her, ‘The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God’ ~ Luke 1:35 NKJV.

-Why her?
 A poor, fourteen-year-old Jewish girl from a strict, religious family who was betrothed to a carpenter, also devout.
-But why couldn’t God have waited until after they were married to avoid the scandal of a child conceived out-of-wedlock?
+But why couldn’t God have waited until after their marriage to avoid the scandal of a child conceived out-of-wedlock?

 Joseph had confessed to her that he had been planning to “put her away” quietly so that she wouldn’t be disgraced in their community—not to mention avoiding the penalty of death by stoning.